-If the Law Library does not own an item needed by a patron, then that item usually can be obtained in a timely manner by borrowing it from another library through the Library's interlibrary loan (ILL) service.
-ILL service is available to Faulkner Law students, faculty, and staff.
-Requests may be placed in person at the circulation desk or the reference desk; by email to jslreference@faulkner.edu.
+If the Library does not own an item needed by a patron, that item usually can be obtained in a timely manner by borrowing it from another library through the Library's interlibrary loan (ILL) service.
+ILL service is available to JSL students, faculty, and staff.
+Requests may be placed by visiting or calling the circulation desk at 334-386-7219.